afarber/godotcraft/README.md

 Use MIT-licensed [Pocket Godot](https://github.com/lukky-nl/Pocket-Godot) by Lukky

-Add a skeleton (use GLB instead of GLTF, because it contains texture?), then add LookAtModifier3D below its Skeleton3D
+Add a skeleton, then add LookAtModifier3D below its Skeleton3D